-When I first saw Athena Calderone's design project / home in this month’s Elle Decor, I caught my breath, because it was daring, unique and so incredibly comfortable.
+When I saw Athena Calderone's design project / home in this month’s Elle Decor, I took a second look, because it was daring, unique and so incredibly comfortable.
 It had just that perfect mix that I so appreciate in an interior space.

 I just love it when a project portrays a keen sense of unique style and personality, yet also manages to maintain a strong relation to its surrounding environment, and Athena's home does just that.
 There's absolutely nothing cookie cutter about this property, as it's equally as unique as its owners.